 2. Personalize the Letter

 Only one in two cover letters get read, according to the author of Knockout CV.
 So when you begin your cover letter, instead of starting with ‘To whom it may concern’, you may start with the name of the concerned person.
-Knowing who to address is crucial, so you must be sure about using the right name.
+Knowing who to address is crucial, so you must be sure about using the right contact info.
 You can find out about the Name and Job Position of the concerned person either on the job postings (sometimes) or try to find it out using LinkedIn.
 This could earn you a lot of brownie points and the chances of your cover letter being read increase drastically.

 3. Importance of Opening Paragraph